PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/warp7.md

     lrwxrwxrwx 1 root root 10 Mar 26 14:00 usb-Linux_UMS_disk_0-0:0-part3 -> ../../sdc3
     ```

-    `mbl-image-development-imx7s-warp-mbl.wic.gz` is a full disk image, so it should be written to the whole flash device, not a partition.
+1.  `mbl-image-development-imx7s-warp-mbl.wic.gz` is a full disk image, so it should be written to the whole flash device, not a partition; you need to unmount the partitions before you start writing.

     The device file for the whole flash device is the one without `-part` in the name (`/dev/sdX/usb-Linux_UMS_disk_0-0:0` in this example).

-1. Ensure that none of the Warp7's flash partitions are mounted (you may need to adjust the path depending on the name of the storage device):
+So you can unmount all the partitions at once, by unmounting anything with `part` in its name (you may need to adjust the path to match the name of the storage device):

     ```
     sudo umount /dev/sdX/usb-Linux_UMS_disk_0-0:0-part*
     ```

-1. From a Linux prompt, write the disk image to the Warp7's flash device (replace `<device-file-name>` with the correct device file for the Warp7's flash device; in this example, it would be `usb-Linux_UMS_disk_0-0:0`):
+1. From a Linux prompt on your PC, write the disk image to the Warp7's flash device (replace `<device-file-name>` with the correct device file for the Warp7's flash device; in this example, it would be `usb-Linux_UMS_disk_0-0:0`):

     ```
     sudo bmaptool copy --nobmap /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-image-development/images/mbl-image-development-imx7s-warp-mbl.wic.gz /dev/sdX/<device-file-name>